 The passing of the Affordable Care Act has allowed working mothers, who are nursing, to breastfeed or express breast milk during their work day.
 In order for this initiative to become successful, education, outreach and worksite policy are necessary.
 Providing resources for breastfeeding mothers in the workplace can directly impact the overall health and well-being of a community.
 Listed below are a number of resources that can assist with creating and strengthening worksite breastfeeding policy.

-The State of Utah has a worksite lactation bill, H.B.
+The State of Utah has a worksite lactation law, H.B.
 242, enacted in 2015.
 This law requires public employers to:

 - Provide reasonable breaks for a public employee who is breastfeeding.